 Justice Denied: America’s Continuing Neglect of Our Constitutional Right to Counsel

-Defending Gideon Lesson Plan and Attachment, created by the Street Law Clinic at Georgetown University Law Center
+Defending Gideon Lesson Plan, created by the Street Law Clinic at Georgetown University Law Center

 So you want to learn more about the Gideon case?, by Andrew Cohen